Skip to main content

 • story

-• “The writing seems to be overly enthusiastic; all the characters seem to have the same inclination towards the protagonist whenever he finishes a quest or does anything right.
-It's very jarring that there are no risky situations or intensity to the conversations, even though the action set pieces have some gripping moments, which makes it all the more disappointing that the writing is so subpar.”
+• “The writing seems to be overly enthusiastic; all the characters have the same inclination towards the protagonist whenever he finishes a quest or does anything right.
+It's very jarring that there are no risky situations and intensity to the conversations, even though the action set pieces have some gripping moments, which makes it all the more disappointing that the writing is so subpar.”

 • gameplay

-• “I like what this game is trying to do & its atmosphere, animations, etc., but for the love of god, review your combat gameplay overall.”
+• “I like what this game is trying to do and its atmosphere, animations, etc., but for the love of God review your combat gameplay overall.”

-• “Some of the combat and mechanics may need to be reworked a bit, especially since the combat can feel quite clunky at times.”
+• “Some of the combat and mechanics maybe need to be reworked a bit, especially the combat sometimes feels quite clanky.”

 • graphics

-• “Strong 2D Zelda vibes in the dungeon design (including manipulation of dungeon elements), superb graphics and animations, and overall there is so much attention put into little details and secrets.”
+• “Strong 2D Zelda vibes in the dungeon design (including manipulation of dungeon elements), superb graphics and animations, and overall there is so much attention put in little details and secrets.”

 • “The attention to detail in the graphics enhances the overall atmosphere of the game, sucking players into its enchanting world.”